New York City Is About to Get an Injection of Tidal Power. Is This Time Different?

 Taylor said Verdant Power is targeting a levelized cost of energy of $140 per megawatt-hour and an installed cost of $3 million per megawatt once it achieves around 400 MW of installed capacity, falling to $100 per megawatt-hour and $2.2 million per megawatt at 2 gigawatts.

-But the tidal energy sector is years away from reaching 2 GW of installed capacity, if it ever gets there.
-And even then, Verdant's projected costs are still far above the levelized costs of wind and solar, which last year were down to $26 and $29 per megawatt-hour respectively, according to Lazard.
+But the tidal energy sector is years away from reaching 2 GW of installed capacity, if it ever manages to get there.
+And even then, Verdant's projected costs are still far above the levelized costs of wind and solar, which last year were down to $26 and $29 per megawatt-hour, respectively, according to Lazard.

 Verdant is not intending to compete with mainstream wind and solar, Taylor said.
 Instead, the company's focus will be on markets with revenue support or existing high energy prices.

-For now, the company’s federal and state backers are sticking by the business.
+For now, the company’s federal and state backers are sticking by the business model.

 “As part of New York’s nation-leading efforts to achieve Governor Cuomo’s goals to obtain 70 percent of its electricity from renewable sources by 2030 and 100 percent from clean sources by 2040, the state is assessing all opportunities,” a NYSERDA spokesperson said in an email.